jaia137/brunos_curry_dreams/_posts/2019-04-18-mutter_paneer.md

 - [ ] add garlic and chilies, make paste
 - [ ] add tomatoes, water and ginger, cook for 30+ minutes
 - [ ] blend the sauce, add peas, cook for 15 minutes
+- [ ] fry paneer cubes in separate pan, add paneers to sauce
 - [ ] add cream, salt, and fresh cilantro to finish
 - [ ] serve with rice or naan